events

 In hands-on Creative Writing workshops for grades 3-5, 6-8, or 9-12, I break down the storytelling process into manageable chunks, using age-appropriate strategies to help young writers brainstorm, plan, and begin prose or poetry projects that inspire them.
 Length and format depend on the age of participants but can range from 30 min. for elementary schoolers to up to 90 minutes for advanced high school writers.

-Reasons to Hate Me School Visits
+Reasons to Hate Me Book Tour Stops

 experienced & evidence-based education